 This designation is made by solution annealing at 1950°F (1065°C) followed by rapid cooling, usually in water, and precipitation hardening is done at 1400°F (760°C) for 10 hours and furnace cool to 1200°F (650°C), then aging at the same temperature for 20 hours.

-It is available as bar, forging and ring, and is best suited for rotating and structural parts requiring high strength at cryogenic temperatures, as well as for short-time service up to 1000°F (538°C) and oxidation resistance up to 1800°F (982°C).
+It’s available in bar, forging, ring or customized tube and is best suited for rotating and structural parts requiring high strength at cryogenic temperatures, as well as for short-time service up to 1000°F (538°C) and oxidation resistance up to 1800°F (982°C).

 Efficiency when welding is about 100% with the gas tungsten-arc process and using the proprietary Nickel Filler Metal 718.
 Nickel Inconel 718 AMS 5664 can be age-hardened directly, without stress relief.